Faheem2407/Alumni-Website/README.md

     -> Nessesary links like: university website, department website their facebook links and contact information and so on..
 Overview:
 --------
+    -> you have a super admin already created for this project if you go through my "how to run it in your local machine steps"(email: superadmin@gmail.com, password:superadmin, and select department:superadmin, to login)
-    -> First create a super admin mannually into your admin_registrations table -> Here we have a super admin who will give the permission of all department's admin to register.
+    -> Here we have a super admin who will give the permission of all department's admin to register.
     -> And Department admin will give the permission of member's register.